 (c) the matters in Schedule 2 that he or she is obliged to disclose to the summoning officer or the court.

-[Section 33A inserted by No. 13 of 2011 s.
+[Section 33A inserted: No. 13 of 2011 s.
 31.]

 34. Duty of secrecy in summoning jurors

 (1) Except for the purpose of carrying the provisions of this Act into effect, or in answer to any questions which he is lawfully compellable to answer, a police officer or sheriff’s officer who, having been entrusted with the serving of a summons to a juror, communicates or makes known, whether directly or indirectly, to any person any information or matter relating to jurors which has come to his knowledge in carrying out his duties in relation to the service of summonses to jurors commits an offence.